-William and Richard Cartwright were sons of Attenborough miller Edward and Mary (nee Hubbard).
+Richard and younger brother William Cartwright were sons of Attenborough miller Edward and Mary (nee Hubbard).

-The younger son William, also a miller, was the first Cartwright to arrive at South Street, Ilkeston about 1840 from Hucknall Torkard where he had married Elizabeth Allcock, daughter of William and Amy (nee Park), in 1832.
+William, also a miller, was the first Cartwright to arrive at South Street, Ilkeston about 1840, from Hucknall Torkard where he had married Elizabeth Allcock, daughter of William and Amy (nee Park), in 1832.

 The couple were accompanied by their four children and stayed a very short time but long enough for son Thomas to be born in the town.

 About 1841 they returned to Hucknall Torkard before moving a few miles eastwards to Epperstone in the late 1840’s.

 As William was leaving the town, miller brother Richard arrived from Eastwood to South Street, Ilkeston in 1841, with his wife Catherine (nee Swanwick), daughter of George and Martha (nee Scrimshaw), and accompanied by their five children.

 Richard was perhaps replacing his brother in looking after Hobson’s mill in Stanton Road.
 As a miller, by the nature of his trade, he would travel around from mill to mill.
 Thus, several of the older children were born in Strelley while son John was born in Eastwood in 1834.

 John Cartwright was the youngest surving child and has made several contributions to this profile.
 He recorded that his arrival in Ilkeston was on June 15th 1841 — just over a week after the Census was taken .

 In July 1892 he wrote about his father’s early life in Strelley, in one of a series of letters to the Ilkeston Pioneer: ….